 The peacock bass' explosive strikes and spectacular fighting prowess serve to rank it among the greatest fighting fish in the world.
-Even big specimens, like this 17-pounder, don't hesitate to go airborne.
+Even big specimens don't hesitate to go airborne.
 Bringing big, powerful fish like these to the boat in the tight quarters in which they are usually found is a great challenge for any angler.

 The "Speckled" or "3-barred Peacock" - Cichla temensis

-The giant peacock bass (Cichla temensis), known as "tucunare paca or tucunare acu" is the largest of the Cichla species, reaching sizes well into the 20-pound class.
+The giant peacock bass (Cichla temensis), known as "tucunaré paca or tucunaré açu" is the largest of the Cichla species, reaching sizes well into the 20-pound class.
 These fish, when not in spawning condition, are so distinctly spotted (with a fawn-like pattern of white spots running laterally along their sides), that they appear to be a separate species from the reproductively active spawners and are called 'paca' (also pinta lapa).
 (The names 'paca' and 'pinta lapa' come from the pattern's resemblance to the respective local names of a 30-pound spotted jungle rodent that English speakers call an agouti.)
-As C. temensis enter their regional or particular spawning season(s) the white spots fade or disappear altogether, the brilliant gold, black and red markings take over and they are called 'açu'. (see progression of color and pattern variation left).
+As flood pulse rivers in Amazonia drop below bankful, C. temensis begin to feed aggressively.
+As individuals feed successfully and become seasonally ready to spawn, the white spots fade or disappear, the brilliant gold, black and red markings take over and they are called 'açu'. (see illustration of the progression of color and pattern variation below).

 Other Peacock Bass Species

-Although Cichla temensis is the ultimate goal of peacock anglers, several other species provide excellent sport throughout almost all Amazon regions where the giants are also found.
+Although Cichla temensis is the ultimate goal of trophy peacock bass anglers, several other species provide excellent sport throughout almost all Amazon regions.

-Another commonly encountered Amazon species is the 'borboleto' (Cichla orinocensis) This species has three black ocelli, or spots (about the size of a half dollar, depending on the size of the fish) running along its lateral line, in addition to the ever-present tail spot.
+Another pugnacious Amazon species is the 'borboleto' (Cichla orinocensis) This species has three black ocelli, or spots (about the size of a half dollar, depending on the size of the fish) running along its lateral line, in addition to the ever-present tail spot.
 Some may display less distinct body markings, a reddish reticulated background pattern or more muted colors.
-The absence of the black eye patches clearly distinguishes C. orinocensis from its larger cousin, C. temensis.
-Typical size for Cichla orinocensis is 2 to 3 pounds but they can get much larger.
+Here also, the absence of the black opercular blotches further distinguishes C. orinocensis from its larger cousin, C. temensis.
+Typical size for Cichla orinocensis is 2 to 6 pounds but they can get much larger.
 We sometimes encounter individuals up to 12 - pounds.